You’ve got the gym on lock-down…

 The rubber sole allows for no slippage and the arch is practically flat.

-It isn’t that thin, and the heel elevates a few millimeters, but this is the closest thing a non-deadlift-specific shoe gets to a deadlift shoe
+It isn’t that thin, and there is a raised heel which elevates a few millimeters, but this is the closest thing a non-deadlift-specific shoe gets to a deadlift shoe

 These lightweight, tractioned, supporting trainers are one of Reeboks crowning jewels.